dwanerich/dwanerich.github.io/_posts/2019-12-16-why_did_i_decide_to_study_software_engineering.markdown

 ---

-### Purpose let me to the decision of pursuing a career in software engineering.
+### Purpose led me to the decision of pursuing a career in software engineering.
 ### As a young man, i have always been fascinated by the computer and the evolution of techology.
 ### Unfortunately the opportunity did not open for me to pursue this career.